 The Colibri platform provides the functionality of access via federated authentication (RCTSaai).
 Thus, users who access Zoom use their institutional account through federated authentication.
 This access is safeguarded by the fact that the validation of credentials is done in the institution itself and not in the ZOOM database.

-The FCCN unit took several measures to mitigate the reported problems and reinforced the information to the community, so that they adopt the security measures available for protection during the use of the platform.
+The FCCN unit has taken various measures to mitigate the problems reported and has reinforced information to the community so that they adopt the security measures available to protect them when using the platform.

 During March and April, more than 203,000 COLIBRI sessions were held and you were only informed of two instances of abusive entry to meetings, both of which could have been easily avoided by using the indications listed above.

 ▪ Many of the reported situations can happen on any collaboration platform and do not exempt users from exercising caution.